Yours Truly (Sublime with Rome album)

 Yours Truly is the debut studio album by American rock group Sublime with Rome, released on July 12, 2011 by Fueled by Ramen.
 It is the first album since the original Sublime disbanded in 1996 following lead singer and guitarist Bradley Nowell's death.
 According to the liner notes, the album is dedicated to him.

 In 2009, Sublime's surviving members, Eric Wilson and Bud Gaugh, reformed the band, with Rome Ramirez filling in for Nowell.
 However, the group were unable to use the name Sublime for legal reasons, resulting in the name change to Sublime with Rome.
 After embarking on their first US tour in 2010, Sublime with Rome signed with the record label Fueled by Ramen and began recording their first full-length album.
 Guitarist Paul Leary of Butthole Surfers, who co-produced Sublime's eponymous final album, produced it.

 Yours Truly received mixed reviews.
-"Panic" was released as the album's first single and achieved success, reaching No. 4 on Billboards Alternative Songs and cracking the top 10 on the Rock Songs chart.
+"Panic" was released as the album's first single.
+It achieved success, reaching No. 4 on Billboards Alternative Songs and cracking the top 10 on the Rock Songs chart.
 "Lovers Rock" and "Take It or Leave It" were also released as singles.Yours Truly is the only Sublime with Rome album recorded with co-founder Bud Gaugh, who left the group in December 2011.